kanidm/kanidm/designs/repl_future_considerations.rst

     del: name
     n: w

-The events of DB 1 seem correct in isolation, to no-op the del and re-add, however when the changelogs will be replayed, they will then cause the events of DB2 to be the final state - whet the timing of events on DB 1 should actually be the final state.
+The events of DB 1 seem correct in isolation, to no-op the delete and re-add, however when the changelogs will be replayed, they will then cause the events of DB2 to be the final state - whereas the timing of events on DB 1 should actually be the final state.

 To contrast if you no-oped the purge name: